zmunk/stocks/README.md

 Access the application here: http://ec2-54-202-85-110.us-west-2.compute.amazonaws.com:3000/

 # Description
-The backend provides an endpoint that returns a list of stocks given the symbol name, the start date, and the end date.
+The backend (Django) provides an endpoint that returns a list of stocks given the symbol name, the start date, and the end date.
 It creates the models from csv files.
-The frontend allows the user to change each of these parameters, and whenever a parameter is changed, a call is made to the backend.
+The frontend (React) allows the user to change each of these parameters, and whenever a parameter is changed, a call is made to the backend.

 # Setup
 `sudo apt update`